shanep-cs2/shanep-cs2/_lessons/lesson07.md

 on the data type.
 In the Java programming language you have both compile-time polymorphism and runtime polymorphism.
 In this lesson we will explore all the language features that help you write polymorphic code.

-## Objectives

-- Explain polymorphism as it is implemented in the Java Programming language
-- Identify how Java enforces encapsulation
-- Describe the differences between an Interface and Abstract class
-- Explain Is-a versus has-a relationships
-- Interpret UML
-- Explain Interfaces